-Sources: New York Life Investments Global Market Strategy, U.S. Federal Reserve, Bloomberg, Macrobond, January 2026.
+Sources: New York Life Investments Global Market Strategy, U.S. Federal Reserve, Bloomberg, Macrobond, February 2026.

-Loan demand side: late in 2024, both households and businesses were exiting an era of depressed demand for bank loans.
+Loan demand side: in 2025, both households and businesses exited an era of depressed demand for bank loans.
 We continue to see policy uncertainty as an x-factor for loan demand, particularly from businesses - but for now, an acceptance of the pace of policy change paired with modestly lower rates should support loan demand.